-Ian Rickson’s production of Conor McPherson’s new adaptation of Uncle Vanya has been filmed on stage at the Harold Pinter Theatre last month.
+Ian Rickson’s production of Conor McPherson’s new adaptation of Uncle Vanya has been filmed on stage at the Harold Pinter Theatre in August.

 When London went into lockdown in March and theatres were forced to close, Uncle Vanya was in the final weeks of its scheduled, sold-out run.
 The acclaimed production had received Olivier nominations for Toby Jones (Best Actor Award), Ian Rickson (Best Director Award), Bruno Poet (Best Lighting Design Award) and Rae Smith (Best Set Design Award).
 Despite the entire team’s best efforts and wishes, the live production will not be able to return.
 However…